ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 ## Application Functions:

+## main menu:

+The main menu function is the main user interface of the D&D dice roller app, and allows the user to choose what they wish to do including: rolling dice, rolling with advantage and disadvantage, create and save dice combos, view a cheat sheet, and delete combos from the cheat sheet.

 ### Roll Dice

 In D&D there as previously mentioned there are specific dice that players roll depending on the situation the dice featured in D&D are the following: